offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

 With the inclusion of `last_tallies`, the backsweep algorithm doesn't need to scan over `last` anymore.
-For example, in the original backsweep testing algorithm, searching for "bba" in "abbazabbabbu¶" starts by scanning over all rows for `last='a'` to determine where the *a* symbol instances start and end in `first`.
+For example, in the original backsweep testing algorithm, searching for "bba" in "abbazabbabbu¶" ...

+1. starts by scanning over all rows to find `last='a'` and isolates rows to the first and last found *a* in `first`,
+2. then, scans over those isolated rows to find `last='b'` and isolates rows (again) to the first and last found *b* in `first`,
+3. then, scans over those isolated rows to find `last='b'` and isolates rows (again) to the first and last found *b* in `first`.

 ```{svgbob}
 "isolate to range where first_col a1-a4"    "isolate to range where first_col b3-b4"